-Exoscale does not automatically create backups of virtual machines, nor does it migrate the machines to a different zone in case of an outage, or restart the virtual machines if they fail.
+Exoscale does not automatically create backups of virtual machines, nor does it migrate the machines to a different zone in case of an outage or restart the virtual machines if they fail.
 Therefore it falls on the user to build a redundancy and disaster recovery solution on top of Exoscale.

-Additionally, Exoscale Compute offers the ability to create snapshots, which are momentary copies of an instance that are stored on a different storage system.
+Additionally, Exoscale Compute offers the ability to create snapshots, which are momentary copies of an instance stored on a different storage system.
 These can be used to restore the state of a virtual machine to the point in time the snapshot was taken.
 However, snapshots cannot, at this time, be restored into a new virtual machine.

 It has now become standard practice not to install software by hand anymore (next-next-finish style).
 The reason for that is that it is desirable to make all servers reproducible.
-Automation tools like Ansible, Terraform, etc. make it possible to create a “recipe” of sorts to install servers.
+Automation tools like Ansible, Terraform, etc., make it possible to create a “recipe” of sorts to install servers.